ilteoood/monorepo-vite/README.md

 The library uses Rollup as bundler, while the application is created with create-react-app.

-This repository has three big problem:
+This repository has three big problems:
-- The build time
+- the dependencies size in the `ui` package;
-- The dependencies size in the `ui` package
+- the amount of JavaScript downloaded at app boot;
-- The amount of JavaScript downloaded at boot
+- the build time;